molaux/mui-app-boilerplate/backend/README.md

-# MUI App Boilerplate

-The goal is to provide a node / React base application built on Material-UI.
-It provides a complete workflow including authentication, permission management and fast developpment tools.

 # Backend

 The workflow depends on `php` and `composer` since it uses [a fork of MySQL Workbench Schema Exporter / Node exporter](https://github.com/molaux/node-exporter) to generate Sequelize models.
 Thus, the API is driven by [MySQL Workbench](http://www.mysql.com/products/workbench/)